 Fellini asked Guerra to join him in the making of his most autobiographical film, Amarcord (1973).
 Helped by the common cultural background – Fellini’s hometown, Rimini, is less than ten miles away from Guerra’s Santarcangelo – Guerra was able to make full use of his art as a poet in dialect.
 Indeed, the character of the local historian and poet, who introduces and comments on the episodes of the film, could be considered a projection of Guerra’s own persona.
 He received another Oscar nomination for Amarcord and in later years worked with Fellini on And the Ship Sails On (E la nave va, 1983) and Ginger and Fred (1986).

 The Tavianis, with whom he collaborated on four films (The Night of the Shooting Stars, 1982, Kaos, 1984, Good Morning Babylon, 1987 and The Sun Also Shines at Night, 1990), wrote about Guerra’s unique capacity to improve a script with an innate sense of the most appropriate balance between said and unsaid.

 In May 2010, he was given Italy’s most prestigious film award, the David of Donatello for Lifetime Achievement.

-Also in the March 2013 issue of Sight & Sound
+In the March 2013 issue of Sight & Sound